American Express® Aeroplan® Reserve Card Review

 You can redeem your Aeroplan points easily online at either AirCanada.com or via the Air Canada App.
 Points can be used for a number of different things including flights, hotels, vacation packages, car rentals, experiences and activities, merchandise, and gift cards.

-Strategically speaking, you get the best value for your Aeroplan points when redeeming them towards travel.
-You are most likely to get the best CPM (cost per mile) for a flight, however, there is no specific zone, area, or route that can be singled out as offering the best value.
-It’s in your best interest to research options and determine the CPM to ensure you get the best value.
-If you can get your CPM to $0.02 (or higher) then you know it’s a good deal.
+Strategically speaking, you get the best value for your Aeroplan points when redeeming them toward travel.
+You are most likely to get the best value for points on flights; however, there is no specific zone, area, or route that can be singled out as offering the best value.
+It’s in your best interest to research options and determine their value per point before selecting a specific redemption.
+If you can get your value per point to around $0.02 (or higher) then you know it’s a good deal.

 Additional Perks and Features